barmanb17/react/react/README.md

 Lists- In react, you will render lists with some type of loop the javascript map() array method is generally the preferred method.

-Props- Props/Properties are arguements passed into react components.
+Props- Props/Properties are arguements passed into react components. props allows us to pass data from parent component to a child component props are passed to components via HTML attributes.